Claudia Winkleman To Host A Traitors-Themed Concert At The Proms

 What Is The Proms?

 Short for Promenade Concerts, the Proms (known officially as the BBC Proms) is an eight-week summer festival which has been held annually in London since 1895.
-It is organized by the BBC and features a series of classical music performances along with free events including talks, workshops, readings and films.
+It is organised by the BBC and features a series of classical music performances along with free events including talks, workshops, readings and films.

 The aim is to bring classical music to the largest possible audience.
 There are many rules and traditions highlighting this commitment to accessibility, from affordable ticket prices to the tradition of ‘promming’, which allows attendees to buy standing tickets on the day of each concert.